wp-plugins/jonradio-multiple-themes/readme.txt

 == Screenshots ==

-1. Plugin's Admin Page when first installed
+1. Plugin's Admin Page
-2. Plugin's Admin Page, adding entries

 == Changelog ==

+= 4.2 =
+* Add option to override WordPress Current Theme
+* Security enhancements to eliminate direct execution of .php files

 = 4.1.1 =
 * Handle situations where readme.txt file in plugin's directory cannot be read or written